-“Ah, well then Samantha I’m bored of hearing no. I will say goodnight then, and he lifted her hand and kissed the back of it, his black eyes searching hers…”It would be such a gift to us both you know…we must plan to see each other again if only because we are perfect dance partners.
+“Ah, well then Samantha I’m bored with hearing no. I will say goodnight then.”
+He lifted her hand and kissed the back of it, his black eyes searching hers…”It would be such a gift to us both, don’t you think?
+We must see each other again if only because we are perfect dance partners.
 Don’t you agree?
 You are the loveliest dancer I’ve had the pleasure of meeting!
 Please give me a number where I can reach you since we are neighbors,” he pleaded.

-Sam stalled a little and breathed an impatient sigh.
-She liked him for reasons she was not sure of, and of course, he had a point, she was not willing to reveal how lucky she felt just to have met him on the dance floor.
-Was it really that big of a risk considering she was still aching for Jacque?
+Samantha stalled a little and breathed an impatient sigh.
+She liked him for reasons she was not sure of, and he had a point.
+She was not willing to reveal how lucky she felt just to have met him on the dance floor.
+Was it that big a risk considering she was still aching for Jacques?
 She pulled away because their conversation had become awkward with ears overhearing their obvious struggle.
 Armand grew emotional because of her hesitations, clinging to her hand, he tugged and she allowed him to drag her out the front door and around a corner of the building, into the shadows.

-She rested her head against the wall, “What are you up to now Armand?”
+She leaned back against the brick wall and rested her head against it, “What are you up to now Armand?”

-Even his eyes smiled, “Take me home with you Samantha, I promise I’ll be good.”
+Even his eyes smiled now, “Take me home with you Samantha, I promise I’ll be good.”

 She shook her head, “Oh Armand, I don’t live alone.
-You can’t come there!”.
+We can’t go there!”